conmeehan/conmeehan.github.io/UNIXtutorial.md

 to make a new folder called myfolder.
 Type ls and then enter.
 You should now see 'myfolder' in the list.<br>

 Creating files can be done in many ways.
 The most common method is to use a command line text editor.
 Here we will use nano but there are many others (emacs, vi etc) that are more powerful.<br>
+NOTE: if nano is not installed on your computer, but you have conda installed, you can install nano via conda as outlined in the [Conda tutorial](https://conmeehan.github.io/PathogenGenomicsCourse/condaSetupTutorial.html).<br>

 Create a file called file1.txt in the unix folder by typing<br>
 ```console
 nano file1.txt